Autonomous SmartDesk Core Standing Desk Review

 While there are some American powder-coated MDF desktops that are much more durable (and come with 10-year warranties, like on the ZipDesk), the performance of the Autonomous powder coat paint is very typical of, if not better than most Chinese-manufactured powder-coated tops.

 The available desktop options are another upgrade from the SmartDesk 2, which only came in one desktop size (53” x 30”).
-The Autonomous SmartDesk Core comes in 53” x 29” and 70.5” x 30”.
-Having just two sizes is still disappointing when some competitors offer literally dozens of shapes, but it’s twice as good as having just one, we suppose
+The Autonomous SmartDesk Core comes in 43″ x 24″, 53” x 29”, and 70.5” x 30”.
+Having just three sizes is still disappointing when some competitors offer literally dozens of shapes, but it’s better than having just one, we suppose.

 The SmartDesk 2 also had only five desktop colors.
-The SmartDesk Core has 11 to pick from, including five from their Artists x Autonomous Collection that features designs on a printed desktop.
+The SmartDesk Core has 9 to pick from in the medium size but is more limited on the small and large options.
+It appears that their Artists x Autonomous Collection that featured designs on a printed desktop are no longer available on their website.

 All of these options are great, but they also change the cost profile of the desk.
-You can get the 53” x 29” size in white or black for $499.
+You can get the 53” x 29” size in white or black for $549.
 Walnut and White Oak cost $599.
-Bamboo and the Artists x Autonomous Collection designs cost $699.
+Bamboo cost $699.
 Mind you, the Walnut and White Oak are not made of real wood, they’re just faux laminates.
+The other colors come in at $579.

 The frame is available in white, black and gray for both sizes.